Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Foreclosure Process in New York: Timeline and What to Expect

-New York's foreclosure process is judicial — meaning every foreclosure must go through the court system.
+New York's foreclosure process is judicial — meaning every foreclosure must go through the court system under N.Y.
+Real Property Actions and Proceedings Law (RPAPL) §§ 1331–1352.
 This makes New York one of the most borrower-protective states in the country in terms of timeline, but it also creates a false sense of security that leads to preventable foreclosures.
-The process can take 2 to 4 years from first default to sale in many cases — but that timeline is only valuable to homeowners who actively use it to pursue a resolution.
+The process can take 2 to 4 years from first default to sale in contested cases — but that timeline is only valuable to homeowners who actively use it to pursue a resolution.
+The federal floor under 12 C.F.R. § 1024.41 layers on top of New York's state-law protections: investor-specific programs apply (Fannie Mae Servicing Guide D2-3.2 / Freddie Mac Servicing Guide Chapter 9203 Flex Modification, FHA waterfall under 24 C.F.R. § 203.605 with the FHA Partial Claim under 24 C.F.R. § 203.371 and the face-to-face requirement under 24 C.F.R. § 203.604, and VA review under 38 C.F.R. § 36.4350 et seq.).
+Borrowers can compel the servicer to identify the owner or assignee of the loan in writing under 12 C.F.R. § 1024.36.

-Most New York homeowners who ultimately lose their homes to foreclosure received this 90-day notice and did nothing with it.
+Most New York homeowners who ultimately lose their homes to foreclosure received the RPAPL § 1304 notice and did nothing with it.
 That inaction is the first and most consequential mistake in the New York foreclosure process.

-After the 90-day notice period, if no resolution has been reached, the lender files a foreclosure complaint in the Supreme Court of the county where the property is located.
-The complaint is served on the borrower, who has 20 to 30 days to respond depending on how service was made.
+After the RPAPL § 1304 90-day notice period and the 12 C.F.R. § 1024.41(f) 120-day pre-suit threshold, if no resolution has been reached, the lender files a foreclosure complaint in the Supreme Court of the county where the property is located.
+New York requires a verified complaint that contains specific notice language under N.Y.
+RPAPL § 1320 alerting the borrower to the consequences of default.
+The complaint is served on the borrower, who has 20 days (personal service) or 30 days (service by other means) to respond.
 Failing to respond results in a default judgment — the lender wins automatically without contest.

 Responding to the complaint does not mean fighting the foreclosure in court indefinitely.
-It means preserving your legal rights, preventing a default judgment, and maintaining access to the mandatory settlement conference process that follows.
+It means preserving legal rights, preventing a default judgment, and maintaining access to the mandatory settlement conference process under 22 NYCRR Part 202.12-a that follows.
 A homeowner who responds to the complaint — even with a simple answer — preserves far more options than one who ignores it.
+The federal dual tracking framework under 12 C.F.R. § 1024.41(g) continues to apply: a complete application formally designated under 12 C.F.R. § 1024.41(b)(2)(i)(B) and submitted more than 37 days before any scheduled sale still requires the servicer to halt foreclosure activity until evaluation is complete under § 1024.41(c) and any appeal is resolved under § 1024.41(h).

 The 90-day notice is your first and widest window to act